Cgameworld/Compass/README.md

 Download Here: [https://mods.paradoxplaza.com/mods/86260/Windows](https://mods.paradoxplaza.com/mods/86260/Windows)

 # Settings

 The mod has two display modes.
 The first, Compass Wheel Mode shows a compact compass wheel icon.
 The second, Cardinal Direction Mode displays the cardinal direction (such as N, NW, E, etc).

-In the settings window, the heading can be precisely changed, and a Reset To North button is included.
+In the settings window, the heading can be precisely changed, the relative north can be changed and a "Reset To North" button is included.

+# Localization

+Currently Supported Languages:

+- English

+Help translate this mod via Crowdin: [https://crowdin.com/project/cs2-compass-mod](https://crowdin.com/project/cs2-compass-mod)

 # Notes